-The Restricted Share Unit plan (RSU plan) and the Performance Share Unit plan (PSU plan), adopted at the annual shareholders’ meeting on 10 May 2011, are designed to enhance the long-term performance of the company and to retain key employees.
-Yearly grants under the RSU plan and the PSU plan are subject to the approval of the annual general meeting of shareholders.
-The two plans are intended to complete ArcelorMittal’s existing programme of annual performance-related bonuses, the reward system for short-term performance and achievements.
-Before 2011 equity incentives were in the form of stock options as described further below.
+The Performance Share Unit plan (PSU plan) are designed to enhance the long-term performance of the company and to retain key employees.
+Yearly grants under the PSU plan are subject to the approval of the annual general meeting of shareholders.
+The PSU plans are intended to complete ArcelorMittal’s existing programme of annual performance-related bonuses, the reward system for short-term performance and achievements.

 The PSU plan’s main objective is to be an effective performance-enhancing scheme based on the employee’s contribution to the achievement of the company’s strategy.

-Awards made under the PSU plan will be subject to the fulfillment of cumulative performance criteria over a three-year period from the date of award.
-The employees eligible to participate in the PSU plan are a subset of the group of employees eligible to participate in the RSU plan and they will receive part of their award in RSUs and part in PSUs.
+Awards made under the PSU plan will be subject to the fulfillment of performance criteria over a three-year period from the date of award.

-The allocation of RSUs and PSUs to eligible employees under the RSU plan and the PSU plan is reviewed by the board of directors’ appointments, remuneration and corporate governance committee, comprised of four independent directors, which makes a recommendation to the full board of directors.
+The allocation of long-term incentives is reviewed by the board of directors’ appointments, remuneration and corporate governance committee, comprised of three independent directors, which makes a recommendation to the full board of directors.
 The committee also decides the criteria for granting PSUs and makes its recommendation to the board of directors.
 The criteria are based on the principle of rewarding for performance upon the achievement of clear and measurable metrics for shareholder value creation.